JoarGruneau/mnist-unlabeled/README.md

 Let's define the mapping onto the sphere as Enc(x) and the reconstruction as Dec(Enc(x)), then can then describe the three parts of our loss function as.

 feature_loss = MSE(Enc(x), Enc(aug(x))

 We want that the encoding of x and the encoding of the augmentation of x to be near each other on the surface of the sphere.

 cluster_loss = (distance(Enc(x), c) + distance(Enc(aug(x)), c))/(2*dimensions of the sphere)

 This is the class average distance from x mapped onto the sphere to all the class centers.
 This loss will be minimum when Enc(x) and Enx(aug(x)) lies in a class center.
 To minimize this loss ensures that our class centers will be the center of a cluster with features similar to itself on the sphere.
-Note that the value of this loss will increase as the class centers initially are spread out onto the sphere but this is not important since c is not a function of Enc(), and all it means is that the absolute minimum value of the loss function is growing while the class centers are seperating.
+Note that the value of this loss will increase as the class centers initially are spread out onto the sphere but this is not important since c is not a function of Enc(),and all it means is that the absolute minimum value of the loss function is growing while the class centers are seperating.

 reconstruction_loss = MSE(Enc(aug(x)), x)

 We want our mapping on the sphere to only contain the most basic information to reconstruct it back to the right class.
 We therefor compare the reconstruction of the augmentation of x to x itself.